omeshwar/basic-animations/README.md

-# basicsanim
+# basics-animations

-A new Flutter application.
+A Basic Flutter Project To Understand the Basics of Animation in Flutter

 ## Getting Started